 Verify that the Samba-3.0.20 (or later) packages are installed on each SUSE Linux server before following the steps below.
 If Samba-3.0.20 (or later) is not installed, you have the choice to either build your own or obtain the packages from a dependable source.
 Packages for SUSE Linux 8.x, 9.x, and SUSE Linux Enterprise Server 9, as well as for Red Hat Fedora Core and Red Hat Enterprise Linux Server 3 and 4, are included on the CD-ROM that is included with this book.
-Configuration of PDC Called MASSIVE

-- 1. Install the files in Example 5.4.6, Example 5.4.7, Example 5.5.3, and Example 5.5.4 into the /etc/samba/ directory.
+- 1. Install the files in , , , and into the /etc/samba/ directory.
 The three files should be added together to form the smb.conf master file.
-It is a good practice to call this file something like smb.conf. master and then to perform all file edits on the master file.
+It is a good practice to call this file something like smb.conf.master and then to perform all file edits on the master file.
 The operational smb.conf is then generated as shown in the next step. - 2.
 Create and verify the contents of the smb.conf file that is generated by: